-Hamilton Avenue School Partnership
+Title One School Partnership

 As part of the partnership, working artists and educators conduct classroom workshops at the school to further explore topics touched upon during site visits.
-For first- and second-graders, a tour of Bush-Holley House helps the school meet curriculum requirements for art and history, including a trip to a museum and historic site.
-Third-graders study the House’s colonial period and create quilt squares to reflect what they’ve seen and learned.
-Fourth-graders pay particular attention to the portraits, especially those created by Cos Cob artists, and explore what they represent before drawing their own images.
+For first- and second-graders, a tour of the Bush-Holley House helps the school meet curriculum requirements for art and history, including a trip to a museum and historic site.
+Third-graders study the House’s Colonial period and create quilt squares to reflect what they’ve seen and learned.
+Fourth-graders pay particular attention to the portraits, especially those created by Cos Cob artists, and explore what they represent before drawing and painting their own images.
 Fifth-graders train as junior docents, becoming experts on the portraits in a particular room, and then they help the fourth-graders relate to the paintings and the techniques used to create them.
-At the end of the school year, the third- through fifth-grade students and their families come to a reception at the Historic Site to see an exhibition of the students’ work and take junior-docent-led tours of Bush-Holley House.
+At the end of the school year, the third- through fifth-grade students and their families come to a reception at the Historic Site to see an exhibition of the students’ work and take junior-docent-led tours of the Bush-Holley House.